ccallawa/alyvix_doc/getting_started/install.rst

 #.
 Download the |python-download-link|.
    Alyvix is :warn:`not` compatible with 32-bit versions of Python.

 #.
+Start the installation:

-Start the installation by right-clicking on the executable and selecting **"Run as administrator"**.
+   1. Right-click on the downloaded executable and select **"Run as administrator"**
-   Check the box "Add Python 3.7 to PATH" and then choose **"Customize installation"**.
+   2. Check the box **"Add Python 3.7 to PATH"** at the bottom
+   3. Choose the option **"Customize installation"**

    .. image:: images/python-install-01.png
       :width: 75%